rucio/documentation/docs/operator/policy_packages.md

 ## Creating a policy package

-The structure of a policy package is very simple.
-It can contain the
+The basic elements of a policy package are the following:
-following:

 - An `__init__.py` file that:
   - indicates the supported Rucio version via the `SUPPORTED_VERSION` field;